bonkilla/Python-Contacts/README.md

 # Guide to use
 1.- Create project on console.developers.google

 2.- Enable people api

-3.- Create credentials and download to the same folder 4.- Run as python py-contacts
+3.- Create credentials and download to the same folder

+4.- Run as python py-contacts

+# Disclaimer
+This software is delivered without any warranty.
+Please export a fresh copy of your contacts without using it.